eoinkelly/notes/haskell/learn-you-a-haskell/01-starting-out.md

 ghci> 3 + -4
 ```

-True
-False

-* Comparison operators work as in other languages except they are typed
+* Comparison operators work as in other languages except in Haskell they are
+* typed (so you can only compare things of the same type).

+Coparison in

+* Ruby
+    * == ???
+    * equal? ???
+    * eql? ???
+* JS
+    * in general I think it is untyped
+    * == untyped
+    * === typed

+TODO: answer the above for Ruby, JS, C

+The Haskell comparison operators:

 ```
 &&